Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Abstract

 \section{Abstract}

-Limited compute, memory, and communication capabilities of edge users create a significant bottleneck for federated learning (FL) of large models.
-Current literature typically tackles the challenge with a heterogeneous client setting or allows training to be offloaded to the server.
-However, the former requires a fraction of clients to train near-full models, which may not be achievable at the edge; while the latter can compromise privacy with sharing of intermediate representations or labels.
-In this work, we consider a realistic, but much less explored, cross-device FL setting in which no client has the capacity to train a full large model nor is willing to share any intermediate representations with the server.
-To this end, we present Principal Sub-Model (\method{}) training methodology, which leverages models’ low-rank structure and kernel orthogonality to train sub-models in the orthogonal kernel space.
-More specifically, by applying singular value decomposition to original kernels in the server model, \method{} first obtains a set of principal orthogonal kernels with importance weighed by their singular values.
-Thereafter, \method{} utilizes a novel sampling strategy that selects different subsets of the principal kernels independently to create sub-models for clients with reduced computation and communication requirements.
-Importantly, a kernel with a large singular value is assigned with a high sampling probability.
-Thus, each sub-model is a low-rank approximation of the full large model, and all clients together achieve nearly full coverage of the principal kernels.
-To further improve memory efficiency, \method{} exploits low-rank structure in intermediate representations and allows each sub-model to learn only a subset of them while still preserving training performance.
-Our extensive evaluations on multiple datasets in various resource-constrained settings demonstrate that \method{} can yield an improved performance of up to $10\%$ compared to existing alternatives, when training sub-models with only $20\%$ principal kernels ($\sim 5\%$ of the full server model.).
+Federated Learning (FL) is emerging as a popular, promising decentralized learning framework that enables collaborative training among clients, with no need to share private data between them or to a centralized server.
+However, considering many edge clients do not have sufficient computing, memory, or communication capabilities, federated learning of large models still faces significant bottlenecks.
+To keep such \emph{weak but crucial} clients in the loop, prior works either consider a heterogeneous-client setting where clients train models with different sizes; or offload training to the server.
+However, the heterogeneous-client setting requires some clients to train full model, which is not aligned with the resource-constrained setting; while the latter ones break privacy promises in FL when sharing intermediate representations or labels with the server.
+To overcome these limitations, in this work, we formulate a realistic, but much less explored, cross-device FL setting in which no client can train a full large model nor is willing to share any intermediate information with the remote server.
+Under such a formulation, we develop a principal sub-model (\method{}) training methodology to collaboratively train a full large model, while assigning each client a small sub-model that is a \emph{probabilistic} low-rank approximation to the full server model.
+When creating sub-models, \method{} first performs a principal kernel analysis in the orthogonal kernel space to obtain \emph{importance} of each kernel.
+Then, \method{} adopts a novel importance-aware sampling process to select a subset of kernels (i.e., a kernel with high importance is assigned with a higher sampling probability).
+This sampling process ensures each sub-model is still a \emph{low-rank approximation} to the full model, while all sub-models together achieve \emph{nearly full coverage} on the principal kernels.
+To further improve memory efficiency while still preserving accuracy, \method{} also exploits low-rank structure in intermediate representations and allows each sub-model to learn only a subset of them.
+Our evaluations on various datasets and models (CNNs, LSTMs, Transformers) under different resource-constrained settings demonstrate that \method{} yields an accuracy improvement of up to $10\%$ compared to existing works.
+More importantly, \method{} does not incur significant accuracy degradation compared to full-model training (e.g., only $\sim 2\%$ accuracy drops for ResNet-18/CIFAR-10 when clients train only $0.2\times$ sub-models).
+Code is available at \url{https://github.com/yuehniu/modeldecomp-fl}.